 My hope for you is you find something to soak up and perhaps implement in amongst my stories of profit building, dog mothering, and productivity inspiring, all while trying to make a baby and renovate our faux farm propert

 Binge more about this topic

 Late 2020 we started the process of seeking treatment for infertility.
 I thought this was going to be a simple process; go to the doctor, he’ll wave a wand, and magically, finally, I’ll be pregnant.
-We started by going to a private clinic that was highly reputable for...
+We just needed to get to our first IVF appointment and we would be on...